Steven339/test-060625/README.md

 products/
 ```

+### Integration diagram between microservices

-### Diagram integration between microservices, inventory request to products to verify if the product exists and get information about it
+Inventory request to products to verify if the product exists and get information about it

 ```mermaid
 sequenceDiagram
     participant Inventory